Why Some People Are More Likely to Spread Covid-19 Than Others

 However, they pose the same risk as presymptomatic cases.
 “They’re completely unaware they’re uninfected so they may be engaging in risky behavior,” explains Dr. Aronoff.
 “We really don’t have the ability to predict who is asymptomatic and who is presymptomatic.”

 A study, published in August 2020 in JAMA Pediatrics, suggests that asymptomatic children may also transmit the virus.
+(Find out if wearing two Covid-19 face masks is better than one.)

 Different viral strains